 OTTOMAN FOUNTAINS IN FATIH

 The Fatih district of Istanbul is a historical area that stretches from the Topkapi Palace and Hagia Sophia on one side, to the Theodosian wall on the other side.
-In other words, the Fatih district covers the area of old Constantinople.
-It’s an area with most important historical sites.
-But, it also refers to the area immediately around the Fatih Mosque.
+In other words, the Fatih district covers the area of old Constantinople, with most important historic sites.
+But, it also refers to the neighbourhood immediately around the Fatih Mosque.

 The fountain in the photo below adorns the corner in front of one of the entrances to the Fatih Mosque complex.
 From there, I walked to the Yavuz Sultan Selim mosque.